pnorman/tilekiln/README.md

 Generation relies on the standard method of a PostgreSQL + PostGIS server as a data source, and ST_AsMVT to serialize the MVTs.

-The target use-case is vector tiles for OpenStreetMap Carto on openstreetmap.org, a worldwide complex basemap under high load.
+The target use-case is vector tiles for a worldwide complex basemap under high load which requires minutely updates.
+If only daily updates are required options like [tilemaker](https://tilemaker.org/) or [planetiler](https://github.com/onthegomap/planetiler) may be simpler to host.

-Minutely updates are supported with an appropriately updating database.

 ## Requirements